dawidd6/action-download-artifact/README.md

     github_token: ${{secrets.GITHUB_TOKEN}}
     # Required, workflow file name or ID
     workflow: workflow_name.yml
+    # Optional, the conclusion of a completed workflow to search for
+    # Can be one of:
+    # "failure", "success", "neutral", "cancelled", "skipped", "timed_out", "action_required"
+    # Ignores conclusion by default (thus using the most recent completed run when no other option is specified, regardless of conclusion)
+    workflow_conclusion: success
     # Optional, will get head commit SHA
     pr: ${{github.event.pull_request.number}}
     # Optional, no need to specify if PR is